-- Do a body, mind, and spirit scan each day and write down how you’re feeling.
+- Practice relaxation techniques like a body, mind, and spirit scan each day and write down how you’re feeling.

 - Develop a plan for tackling emotionally exhausting work.

 - Learn how to focus on the present moment.
 Mindfulness practices like journaling, meditating, and doing breathwork all calm the mind and train it to stay in the “here and now.”

 2. Talk to Your Support Network

 A support network consists of people who help alleviate stressors and negative emotions by providing a listening ear, advice, a shoulder to cry on, and strategies for overcoming mental fatigue.
 While social isolation is common among those experiencing emotional exhaustion, it’s important to not risk losing your connection with those who care about you.
 Research shows there’s a direct correlation between social connection and a person’s happiness and health.
 If you’re feeling unsure about discussing some of the feelings you’re experiencing, remember that those in your support network do not consider you a burden.
 In fact, they want to show up for you and help take the load off your shoulders.
 For this reason, don’t be afraid to reach out.

 To establish a strong support network: